How To Have An Intervention

 Next, present the loved one with the treatment option and ask if they are willing to accept.
 Let them know what will happen if they do not accept treatment.
 Each member will list consequences.

-8. Follow up With Support
+8. Follow Up With Support

 Friends and family need to continue to show care and support throughout the entire recovery process.
 It is widely acknowledged in the healthcare field that family support improves treatment outcomes and promotes behavioral changes.
 Ways to show support during treatment include: